 Especially important if your own starting pitcher has just had a big inning and needs a breather.

-Reasoning: What’s worse that “one pitch, one out”?
+Reasoning: What is worse than “one pitch, one out”?
 2 pitches 2 outs

 Scenario 4 – The opposing pitcher is wild

-Reasoning: Generally in this scenario a hitter should not get a good pitch to hit as first base is open and the opposing team may decide to pitch around the hitter.
+Reasoning: Generally in this scenario a hitter would not receive a good pitch to hit as first base is open and the opposing team may decide to pitch around the hitter.

 Reasoning: You may get pitched around as the opposing team will probably take a chance pitching to the weakest hitter.